pocomane/lua_static_battery/Readme.md

 library.
 The toolchain are downloaded from [musl.cc](http://musl.cc).
 Some usefull libraries are included too.

 The script can build linux, windows and mac binaries.
+Linux binaries are built for both x86 (natively) and arm with hard float (through cross-compile).
-Windows binaries are built through cross-building from linux.
+Windows binaries are built through cross-compile from linux.
 The mac binaries are built with a default LLVM toolchain, without musl.

 Library list and documentation
 ==============================